Haoran-ryan/Project_01_Study-on-demand/README.md

 - error message is not shown for invalid signin [FIXED]
   - `flash[:error]` shall be called in the session new view

+# What to do next?
+1. add an admin account
+   1. only an admin can see 'all students'
+   2. an admin can 'edit' a student, course and lecturer
+2. a student can see `all lecturers`
+   1. but he/she cannot see `edit` and `delete` buttons for a lecturer
+3. a student can see `all courses`
+   1. but he/she cannot see `edit` and `delete` buttons for a course
+4. `new course` can only be seen by a lecturer or an admin